Keeping it real

-Jennie Guiley cared for her husband during his treatment at SCCA.
-She is currently a stay-at-home mom with a happy and energetic four year old and is excited to be giving back to SCCA as a Patient and Family Advisor.
-She lives with her husband and daughter in North Seattle.
-She shares her experience as a caregiver in hopes it will guide you as you take on this new role.
+Jennie Guiley cared for her husband during his treatment at SCCA and is excited to be giving back as a Patient and Family Advisor.
+She is currently a stay-at-home mom with a smart and sassy six year old and a happy and energetic one year old and lives with her husband and kiddos in North Seattle.
+She shares her experience as a caregiver in hopes you will feel supported as you take on this new role.

 Dear Fellow Caregiver,